supercollider/supercollider/README_MACOS.md

 -----------------------

-Although cmake does not support using `ccache` with Xcode out of the box, this project is set up to allow it with the option `-DLAUNCH_RULE_COMPILE=ccache`.
+Although cmake does not support using `ccache` with Xcode out of the box, this project is set up to allow it with the option `-DRULE_LAUNCH_COMPILE=ccache`.
 This can speed up build times significantly, even when the build directory has been cleared.

 Building without Qt or the IDE